Banished from the Hero's Party: Characters

 Ares is a psychotic mage with the Divine Blessing of "Wise Man".
 His duty is being the second-in-command of The Hero's Party, but develops a dangerous obsession with Ruti early on.
 He is responsible for banishing Gideon/Red from the party because he is obsessively jealous of Gideon's personal closeness to Ruti.
-The entire reason Ares was even in the party was the delusional plan to marry Ruti once she won, in order to gain noble status.
+The entire reason Ares was even in the party was the delusional plan to marry Ruti once she won, in order to realized his ambition for world domination.
 When Ruti leaves to find Red, he does all he can to stop her while slowly losing his sanity and refusing to acknowledge his own flaws.
 In the end, he betrays the Heroes’ Party and aligns with a demon to kill Red, but their fight ends with his name tarnished and his death at Red's hands.